Child Labor - Facts About Child Labour

 Some 'Number Crunching'

-1. Approximately 158 MILLION children are estimated to be working as child labour.
+1. Approximately 158 million children are estimated to be working as child labour.

-2. This figure reveals the fact that about 1 in 6 children, is supposed to be a child labour.
+2. This figure reveals the fact that about 1 in every 6 children, is supposed to be a child labour.

 3. Millions of children are engaged in various types of work that are simply unacceptable, as they are really dangerous, hazardous and catastrophic.
 These types of work include: